Frequently Asked Questions (FAQ)

 Will I have to spend a significant amount of time traveling due to picking up and dropping off vanpool riders?

 Typically, the selected rider pickup and drop-off locations are practical for the group, encompassing places like their home, workplaces, or other prearranged spots such as a local parking garage or park-n-ride.
 To streamline things and make the vanpool more efficient, all the riders could be picked up and dropped off at one central location.
 For example, they could all convene at the driver’s home or the driver might pick them up at a park-and-ride area.
 The group has the flexibility to customize the routing and travel times to fit their needs.
 The Vanpool driver will then provide a Vanpool Route Information Sheet detailing these locations and additional information to Pace.
+Explore our best practice tips and rideshare resources for ways to reduce commute time.

 In the case of an emergency requiring me to head home earlier or later than the group, can I leave whenever I need to?